I have a special place in my heart for mole and these carrot tacos are no different.

 How to make Carrot Tacos?

 To create this delicious treat, first, you’ll start by making your Faux Mole Carrots.
 Once you’ve made the Faux Mole Carrots allow it to simmer for 40 minutes, to soak up all that goodness!
 Now it’s time to build your taco.
-Add your marinated carrots on your warm tortilla, top it with pickled radishes and onions.
+Add your marinated carrots to your warm tortilla, top it with pickled radishes and onions.
 Lastly, sprinkle goat cheese crumbles on top.

 How To Make A Faux Mole?